noahmodina/NM_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/D7zO6I78JUM?si=T224gci5G32yubB_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-The ball-tracking robot utilizes two mechanics - a camera and ultrasonic sensors - to evaluate the distance and color of objects through sonar detection and image processing, while sending voltage to its two motors that give it a full range of motion; in total, these functions work through implementing code that sends commands to the Raspberry Pi.
+The ball-tracking robot utilizes two mechanics - a camera and ultrasonic sonars - to evaluate the distance and color of objects through sonar detection and image processing, while sending voltage to its two motors that give it a full range of motion; in total, these functions work through implementing code that sends commands to the Raspberry Pi.

 The current stage of my robot is that while its base/shell is constructed, I wired a Raspberry Pi to a motor driver module through female to male connectors via a breadboard in the middle, which, through code, allows me to control the movement of the robot's wheels.
 When running the code through VS Code, the robot remains at rest unless acted upon; therefore, I can write certain inputs into the terminal that give me full control of the robot's direction.
 Separately, I worked on flickering LED lights in order to test the functionality of my Raspberry Pi and deepen my knowledge on its process.